 The MaryJane Sisters came to visit recently, just back from a 5-day tour of eastern Nevada, and were attending the Piper’s Opera House Halloween events.
 They are as vivaceous and delightful in person as in their travel reports, and we’ll head out for Beatty or Caliente with these two any time they want to go.
 In the meantime, here are The MaryJane Sisters in Virginia City.

-It’s been a few years since that terrible time, but my friend will never forget what the people at that hotel did for him.
-And even though they never intended their gesture to be publicized, I thought you’d like to know the old Nevada spirit is still alive in at least one of the big hotels.
+My friend will never forget what the people at that hotel did for him.
+And I thought you’d like to know the old Nevada spirit is still alive in at least one of the big hotels.
 Which one?
 The answer is at the bottom of the page.

 Can it be the State workforce of courtiers, drudges, drones and droids that puts such an emphasis on lunch in Carson City?
 This is easily the lunchingest town in the state.
 Actually Carson City’s work force is 20% manufacturing(!), but does anyone carry a lunch-pail any more?
 Here are three good places for lunch, from north to south: The Villa Basque Deli on N. Roop just south of Hot Springs Road, operated by the Coscarart family that had been at LeMaire’s Store in Battle Mountain for many years.
 I can’t get past the lamb sandwich, but you can choose from other Basque-flavored selections and take home some of the superb fresh chorizo as well.
 Mo & Sluggo’s is a downtown bar and restaurant a half a block off Carson Street on W. Telegraph where lunch is Mexican food from a family kitchen, served frank and friendly.
 Red’s Old 395 Grill, at 1055 S. Carson Street, is a combination bierstube and cafe moderne, the menu as eclectic as the decor.
 It’s cheerful and hearty, and they pour Ruby Mountain Beer so you know lunch will be good, maybe even great.